sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 VRF_NAME = 1\*64VCHAR ;
 ```

-app-intf-prefix-table has two proposals corresponding to config_db definition too.
-It is defined as the following:
+app-intf-prefix-table is defined as the following corresponding to config_db definition.

-Proposal 1 is the following:

 ```json
 ;defines logical network interfaces with IP-prefix, an attachment to a PORT and